minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### Create a public Network Load Balancer that links to Amazon EC2 instances that are bastion hosts managed by an Auto Scaling Group

 SSH protocol is based on TCP and is layer 4.

+#### Amazon S3 Select is a new Amazon S3 capability designed to pull out only the data you need from an object, which can dramatically improve the performance and reduce the cost of applications that need to access data in Amazon S3.

+#### To build this index, it is necessary to read the first 250 bytes of each object in Amazon S3, which contains some metadata about the content of the file itself.

+Create an application that will traverse the S3 bucket, issue a Byte Range Fetch for the first 250 bytes, and store that information in Amazon RDS

+Using the Range HTTP header in a GET Object request, you can fetch a byte-range from an object, transferring only the specified portion.

+#### AWS Web Application Firewall (AWS WAF) is a web application firewall that helps protect your web applications or APIs against common web exploits that may affect availability, compromise security, or consume excessive resources.
+AWS WAF (which has integration on top of your ALB) gives you control over how traffic reaches your applications by enabling you to create security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns you define.

+#### AWS Lambda functions can be configured to run up to 15 minutes per execution.
+You can set the timeout to any value between 1 second and 15 minutes.

+#### Change enableDnsHostnames, enableDnsSupport settings of the private hosted zones feature of Route 53 to true for custom domain for internal usage.

+A private hosted zone is a container for records for a domain that you host in one or more Amazon virtual private clouds (VPCs).

+#### Amazon FSx for ONTAP instance supports SMB and NFS protocols.
+FSx for OpenZFS does not support SMB.

+#### A company is transferring a significant volume of data from on-site storage to AWS, where it will be accessed by Windows, Mac, and Linux-based Amazon EC2 instances within the same AWS region using both SMB and NFS protocols.

+Set up an Amazon FSx for ONTAP instance.
+Configure an FSx for ONTAP file system on the root volume and migrate the data to the FSx for ONTAP volume

+#### AD Connector is a directory gateway with which you can redirect directory requests to your on-premises Microsoft Active Directory without caching any information in the cloud.
+AD Connector is your best choice when you want to use your existing on-premises directory with compatible AWS services.

+#### The instances under the ASG span two Availability Zones (AZ) within the us-east-1 region.
+All the incoming requests are handled by an Application Load Balancer (ALB) that routes the requests to the Amazon EC2 instances under the Auto Scaling Group.
+As part of a test run, two instances (instance 1 and 2, belonging to AZ A) were manually terminated by the DevOps team causing the Availability Zones (AZ) to have unbalanced resources.
+Later that day, another instance (belonging to AZ B) was detected as unhealthy by the Application Load Balancer's health check.

+Within these AZs related to each other,
+As the resources are unbalanced in the Availability Zones, Amazon EC2 Auto Scaling will compensate by rebalancing the Availability Zones.
+When rebalancing, Amazon EC2 Auto Scaling launches new instances before terminating the old ones, so that rebalancing does not compromise the performance or availability of your application

+Within only an AZ,
+Amazon EC2 Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it.
+Later, another scaling activity launches a new instance to replace the terminated instance

+#### An application running on an Amazon EC2 instance needs to access a Amazon DynamoDB table in the same AWS account.

+Set up an IAM service role with the appropriate permissions to allow access to the Amazon DynamoDB table.
+Configure an instance profile to assign this IAM role to the Amazon EC2 instance

+A service role is an IAM role that a service assumes to perform actions on your behalf.
+Service roles provide access only within your account and cannot be used to grant access to services in other accounts.
+An IAM administrator can create, modify, and delete a service role from within IAM.
+When you create the service role, you define the trusted entity in the definition.

+####